nithinkurian/firmware/readme.txt

 OSAL layer is needed
 debugging using IDE
 Emacs + GDB
-Need to add segger support
+Need to add trace support